ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 nao power metal?
 That exists...?
 Well...
 Yes, now you know.

 After nearly 9 years, we're bringing this back from the grave and giving it a chance here in Project Loved.
-If you like classic DragonForce-esque CS5 stream maps from \~2015, like [Defenders](https://osu.ppy.sh/beatmapsets/323059#osu/718156), [Operation Ground and Pound](https://osu.ppy.sh/beatmapsets/324171#osu/720314) or [Cry Thunder](https://osu.ppy.sh/beatmapsets/316050#osu/704360), this is the perfect map for you.
+If you like classic DragonForce-esque CS 5 stream maps from \~2015, like [Defenders](https://osu.ppy.sh/beatmapsets/323059#osu/718156), [Operation Ground and Pound](https://osu.ppy.sh/beatmapsets/324171#osu/720314) or [Cry Thunder](https://osu.ppy.sh/beatmapsets/316050#osu/704360), this is the perfect map for you.
 At 7.08★ and 5:30 drain time with no breaks, this map will be perfect to test your stamina, consistency and precision.
-Just like those old DragonForce maps, there are plenty of streams and even cut streams to catch you off guard, and just like mentioned earlier, CS5 makes this much more difficult.
+Just like those old DragonForce maps, there are plenty of streams and even cut streams to catch you off guard, and just like mentioned earlier, CS 5 makes this much more difficult.

 I have to bring out the classics for this one.